lamisgosu11/Imdb-Movie-Reviews-Sentiment-Analysis/README.md

 # Imdb-Movie-Reviews-Sentiment-Analysis

-This is my school project at University Of Information Technology for my Machine learning class (DS103.N21).
+This is my school project for my Machine Learning class at the University of Information Technology (DS103.N21).

 ## Getting Started

-The project is about Sentiment analysis imdb comments with dataset from kaggle (https://shorturl.at/aiqxS) I will apply many techniques in this project, after that I will compare those techniques together and choose the best to  use.
+Sentiment analysis of imdb comments with kaggle dataset (https://shorturl.at/aiqxS) is the topic of this research.
+In this assignment, I will try a variety of approaches.
+I will then compare those techniques and select the best one to use.
 ### Prerequisites

 The things you need before installing the repository.